jflets/ml-mildew-detector/README.md

 ### Story Points
 Each story was assigned story points based on your best estimation for the time/difficulty of completing each story, using the fibonacci sequence.
 Using the story points give me a good understanding of how long each task would take.

+## Implementation of CRISP-DM

+In this project, I've embraced the CRoss Industry Standard Process for Data Mining (CRISP-DM) framework as a structured approach to guide the development and execution of the machine learning solution.
+CRISP-DM consists of six major phases: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
+Let's delve into how each phase was incorporated into this project:

+### 1. Business Understanding:
+I began by thoroughly understanding the project objectives and requirements.
+This phase involved identifying the problem statement, defining success criteria, and understanding the business context surrounding the detection of powdery mildew in cherry leaves, I gained clarity on the project's scope and the expected outcomes.

+### 2. Data Understanding:
+Understanding the data was important to building an effective machine learning model.
+I started by acquiring the cherry leaves dataset, exploring its structure, and assessing its quality, to gain insights into the characteristics of the dataset and potential challenges.

+### 3. Data Preparation:
+Data preparation involved several steps to ensure the dataset was suitable for model training.
+This phase included data cleaning to address missing values or inconsistencies, feature engineering to extract relevant information from the raw data, and data transformation to prepare the dataset for modeling.
+Additionally, I performed data augmentation techniques to enhance the diversity of the training data and improve the model's robustness.

+### 4. Modeling:
+In the modeling phase, I constructed and trained machine learning models using TensorFlow and Keras.
+This involved selecting appropriate algorithms, defining model architectures, and tuning hyperparameter to optimize performance.

+### 5. Evaluation:
+Evaluation was conducted to assess the performance of the trained models and validate their effectiveness.
+This involved splitting the dataset into training and validation sets, evaluating metrics such as accuracy and analyzing the model's behavior through learning curves.
+I iteratively refined the models based on evaluation results to improve their accuracy and generalization capabilities.

+### 6. Deployment:
+The final phase of CRISP-DM involved deploying the machine learning solution for practical use.
+I deployed the model as a Streamlit web application hosted on Heroku, providing stakeholders with an intuitive interface to interact with the model and make predictions on new cherry leaf images.
+Continuous monitoring and maintenance ensure the deployed solution remains effective and reliable over time.

+By following the CRISP-DM framework, I ensured a systematic and structured approach to the entire data mining process, from understanding the business problem to deploying the solution in a real-world environment.

 ## How to Use the Streamlit Dashboard for Mildew Detection in Cherry Leaves